 At present, the modification of base asphalt is mainly based on the addition of one or more polymers.
-Ameri et al. [9] studied the effect of EVA content on the storage stability of asphalt and found that the greater the amount of EVA in asphalt, the greater the degree of segregation.
-Xiao et al. [10] analyzed the rheological properties of the modified asphalt binder with crumb rubber added at high temperature, and the results showed that the rheological properties of the modified binder depend on the polymer type and asphalt source.
-Liu et al. [11] tested the conventional performance, rheological properties and infrared spectroscopy test analysis, found that APAO can greatly improve the anti-aging performance of asphalt.
-Jiang et al. [12] prepared epoxy SBS-modified asphalt and found that the properties of epoxy SBSmodified asphalt depended on the ratio of S/B, the compatibility of SBS and asphalt, the average molecular weight of SBS, and the dispersion of SBS-modified asphalt particles in the continuous epoxy phase.
-Leng et al. [13] conducted experimental studies on composite WTR (waste tire rubber) and waste PE (polyethylene) or PET (polyethylene terephthalate) modified asphalt, and the experimental results proved that the composite modified asphalt improved the performance of rutting deformation.
-Ding et al. [14] compared the performance of ordinary asphalt recycled material and SCRA recycled asphalt mixture, and found that the low temperature performance of SCRA recycled asphalt mixture could be further improved, while other properties remained at a high level.
-By studying the foaming conditions of FWMA-CR binder and combining with the performance evaluation of FWMA-CR binder and mixture, Hu et al. [15] found that compared with the hot-mix asphalt mixture containing rubber debris

-(HMA-CR), the manufacturing temperature of FWMA-CR mixture dropped by 17°C. The foamed rubber asphalt binders and mixtures showed better low temperature performance and fatigue resistance, but poor high performance.
+Ameri et al. [9] studied the effect of ethylene vinyl acetate copolymer (EVA) content on the storage stability of asphalt and found that the greater the amount of EVA in asphalt, the greater the degree of segregation.
+Xiao et al. [10] analyzed the rheological properties of the modified asphalt binder with crumb rubber added at high temperatures, and the results showed that the rheological properties of the modified binder depend on the polymer type and asphalt source.
+Liu et al. [11] tested the conventional performance, rheological properties, and infrared spectroscopy test analysis, and found that amorphous poly alpha olefin improve the (APAO) can greatly anti-aging performance of asphalt.
+Jiang et al. [12] prepared epoxy styrene butadiene styrene block polymer (SBS)modified asphalt and found that the properties of epoxy SBS-modified asphalt depended on the ratio of styrene/butadiene (S/B), the compatibility of SBS and asphalt, the average molecular weight of SBS, and the dispersion of SBS-modified asphalt particles in the continuous epoxy phase.
+Leng et al. [13] conducted experimental studies on composite WTR (waste tire rubber) and waste polyethylene (PE) or polyethylene terephthalate (PET) modified asphalt, and the experimental results proved that the compositemodified asphalt improved the performance of rutting deformation.
+Ding et al. [14] compared the performance of ordinary asphalt recycled material and stable crumb rubber asphalt (SCRA) recycled asphalt mixture and found that the low-temperature performance of SCRA recycled asphalt mixture could be further improved, while other properties remained at a high level.
+By studying the foaming conditions of foamed warm mix asphalt with crumb rubber (FWMA-CR) binder and combining with the performance evaluation of FWMA-CR binder and mixture, Hu et al. [15] found that compared with the hot-mix asphalt mixture containing (HMA-CR), rubber debris the manufacturing temperature of FWMA-CR mixture dropped by 17 °C. The foamed rubber asphalt binders and mixtures showed better low-temperature performance and fatigue resistance, but poor high performance.